psq0421/SIQI/README.md

 ### On-device models

 The APK embeds a real `llama.cpp` FFI runtime.
 GGUF loading and generation run through a worker Isolate, without a placeholder native bridge or remote inference dependency.
+Mobile resource planning enforces a hard 60% physical-memory ceiling and shrinks context when necessary.
+Visual inputs are resized to a 1024 px long edge off the UI isolate, while local output is capped by model size so a remote 256K setting cannot freeze a phone-sized workload.

-The market contains only the following Q4_K_M packages.
-Every entry has a fixed download URL, byte size, source page, and SHA-256.
+The following chat models provide Q4_K_M artifacts that the current APK can execute directly.
+Every entry has a fixed download URL, real byte size, source page, and SHA-256.
 Downloads resume from partial files and must pass hashing before installation.

 | Model | Size | Suggested minimum RAM | Source |
 |---|---:|---:|---|